 Your child has the right to learn and develop in safe and respectful environments, including your home.
 If you’re unhappy with the way an NDIS provider or support worker is treating you, your child or your family in your home, you have options:

 - Explain to the NDIS provider or worker why a family-centred approach is important to you.

 - Make a complaint about the NDIS provider or worker.

-If you can’t resolve the situation, you might choose to change NDIS service providers – for example, by moving to another NDIS-funded organisation.
-If you directly employed your NDIS support worker, you might consider terminating their employment in accordance with the conditions of your employment agreement and state and federal employment laws.
+If you can’t resolve the situation, you might choose to change NDIS providers – for example, by moving to another NDIS-funded organisation.
+If you directly employed your support worker, you might consider terminating their employment in accordance with the conditions of your employment agreement and state and federal employment laws.